profsmith89/ctps/_sources/chap11.md

 ## Parallels with finite state machines

 Does this model description remind you of a finite state machine (FSM), which we discussed in Chapter 2?
 It should!
-We drew a FSM as a model with nodes, which captured their current state information, and directed edges between these nodes, which were the allowable actions that changed the state represented by the node at the edge's tail to that represented by the node at the edge's head.
+We drew a FSM as a model with nodes, which captured their current state information, and directed arrows (also called *edges*) between these nodes, which were the allowable actions that changed the state represented by the node at the arrow's tail to that represented by the node at the arrow's head.
 The same is true in a goal-directed search model.

 While both models have a single start state, they may differ in their number of goal states.
 You'll recall that a FSM may have one or more goal states, which together cover the set of valid input strings.
 In goal-directed search, we typically have a single goal state.